Boby Singh Dhami: Early life and education

-Dhami is from Katiyani, a village on the Nepal border, Pithoragarh district, Uttarakhand.
+Boby Singh Dhami is from Katiyani, a village on the Nepal border, Pithoragarh district, Uttarakhand.
 His father Shyam Singh was a taxi driver and his mother, Hema Devi, is a housewife.
 He has an elder brother, Sohan.
 When he was 10, his father met with an accident which resulted in the death of three passengers and he was jailed.
 In the absence of the sole breadwinner, his mother sent both the boys to live with his brother, Prakash, at Tanakpur and later, started working as a private teacher.
 Being a hockey coach, Prakash introduced the boys to hockey and soon sent Boby to attend selection trials of the Maharana Pratap Sports College in Dehradun, and he was selected in March 2012.
-After his uncle Prakash, his first coaches at the college were Pankaj Rawat and Suresh Botiyal.
+After his uncle Prakash, his first coaches at the college were Pankaj Rawat and Suresh Baunthiyal.
 In 2018, he joined Sports Authority of India training centre at Sonepat under coaches Varun Belwal and Piyush Dubey.